Earlier Menstruation and Menopause – Doctors Baffled!

 It is estimated that at 1 in 20 women are hit by early menopause and doctors have been surprised and baffled at the rising numbers of under-40s affected.
 One such case was that of Amanda whose periods stopped at the age of 21.
 Her doctors put it down to stress and over-training following an intensive diet and exercise regimen and she spent four years with mood swings, fatigue and depression and finally was diagnosed with a premature menopause.

 Blood tests revealed that her levels of oestrogen and progesterone showed that she had been through the menopause, but they couldn’t tell her why.
-She was put on HRT but still suffered from exhaustion, low libido, and headaches. and a tingling sensation in her head.
+She was put on HRT but still suffered from exhaustion, low libido, headaches and a tingling sensation in her head.

 Potential Risks Of Early Menopause